andrewjw/site/_posts/2011-04-08-the-importance-of-documentation.md

 Once you've a grasp of the fundamental design decisions that were taken while building the library, you'll need to find out what functions you need to call or objects you need to create to accomplished your goal.
-Right at the top of the menu the <a href="http://doc.qt.nokia.com/4.7/">QT documentation</a> has links to class index, function index and modules.
-These let you easily browse the contents of the library and delve into deeper documentation. <a href="http://www.stack.nl/~dimitri/doxygen/">Doxygen</a> is often used to generate documentation for an API, and it seem to be the way <a href="http://ffmpeg.org/doxygen/trunk/index.html">FFmpeg is documented</a>.
+Right at the top of the menu the [QT documentation](http://doc.qt.nokia.com/4.7/) has links to class index, function index and modules.
+These let you easily browse the contents of the library and delve into deeper documentation.
+[Doxygen](http://www.stack.nl/~dimitri/doxygen/) is often used to generate documentation for an API, and it seem to be the way <a href="http://ffmpeg.org/doxygen/trunk/index.html">FFmpeg is documented</a>.
 Their frontpage contains... nothing.
 It's empty.